Lanhydrock Respryn Ramble

-As the two paths meet, continue down to the river and admire the magnificent old oak trees.
+Continue down the river and admire the magnificent veteran and ancient oak trees.
 Look out for dippers, wagtails and the more elusive kingfishers and otters enjoying the River Fowey.
 At dusk you can see Daubentons bats hawking over the water-catching insects.

 Lichen encrusted ancient oaks

 There are lots of fine old trees at Lanhydrock.
 On this walk there are some particularly impressive oak trees along the way, some of which are more than 400 years old.
 As you leave the small woodland, sandwiched between the Fowey river and railway line, there's a great example on your right, but the best are within the meadow.
 If you look closely you'll see that the oaks are covered in many species of lichens - all the clean fresh air from the Atlantic in western Cornwall helps the lichens to thrive as they are extremely sensitive to air pollution.

-Cross the wooden footbridge, Kathleen Bridge, that was rebuilt in 1992 by the Royal Engineers.
+Cross the wooden Kathleen Bridge, which was rebuilt in 1992 by the Royal Engineers.
 Its predecessor was swept away by floods.

 The woods contain a complex mix of banks and ditches which are the remains of tin streaming dating from the late 1600s.
 Tin streams are formed by the erosion and accumulation of tin-rich rocks in the bottom of river valleys.
 After their formation, layers of sand, gravel and peat settled on top.
 The tinners removed the formations by hand, forming the banks and ditches you can see today.
 To extract the tin a stream of water was diverted so that the lighter sands and silts were washed away leaving behind the heavier gravels containing tin-rich rocks.

 You're now in Higginsmoor Wood which is semi-natural ancient woodland.
 The area was previously used for tin streaming, one of the earliest forms of tin mining.
 You can still see where the water was channelled to allow workers to extract the tin.
 Turn right up the hill.